dropkickdev/limeutils/docs/redis/api.md

 Redis Utilities
 ===============

-The `Redis()` class uses the official [redis](https://pypi.org/project/redis/) python package in its methods.
-Limeutils acts as a wrapper parsing all data it returns into valid python data types.
+The `Red` class uses the official [redis](https://pypi.org/project/redis/) python package in its methods.
+Limeutils acts as a wrapper simplifying the use of the package and parsing all data it returns into valid python data types.

 Quickstart
 ----------